szetyng/Guardrails/README.md

 ## Todo
 - PRINT ALL SIDE-EFFECTS AS THEY HAPPEN
+- implement principles p4-p6
+- implement functionds for the physical actions of an agent/institution
+  - appropriate resources
+  - refill resources etc
+- feedback stuff, propensity to cheat stuff, revise behaviour stuff -> parameters to the physical functions
+  - appropriation of resources takes in `r` amount of resources as an argument.
+Make this `r` decision here
+  - when resources dwindle, call vote on changing stuff
+- make a script only for initialisation of agents (makes it easier when you change stuff like record properties)

 ## Principle-related functions
 Pure functions will take in inputs and return an output, with no side effects on the rest of the environment.
 However, the following functions will have side effects when it comes to things like changing the properties of agents and sending messages, which now that I think about it, shouldn't be a side effect?